Home

 The Peanut, sometimes known as ground nut or even the monkey nut, comes from the legume family.
 They grow inside a hard shell, which you peel away and discard.
 Whilst high in both calories and carbohydrates, they are also very high in protein and other nutrients, for example nicacin, magnesium and phosphorus.
 Peanuts are extremely good as part of your overall diet as they contain monounsaturated fats, but watch the calories.
 They also compete with fruit with respect to antioxidant benefits.

 Niacin is thought to help with the health of your brain.
 Peanuts also contain reservatrol.
 Findings are still not conclusive but to date suggests it provides improvements to cardiovascular health and aging.
 There are numerous reported peanut benefits: prevention of gallstones, and possible protection against Alzheimer’s.
-Calories in Peanuts, Peanut Calories, Calories in a Peanut, Peanuts Calories

-See our nuts calories comparison chart to compare calories in Peanuts with the other calories in nuts.
+See our nuts calories comparison chart to compare the calories in Peanuts with the other calories in nuts.

 Peanuts, all types, raw